Nationals vs. Cubs Player Props Betting Odds

 Bellinger Stats

-- Bellinger has six doubles, a triple, seven home runs, 11 walks and 18 RBI (30 total hits).
+- Cody Bellinger has 30 hits with six doubles, a triple, seven home runs, 11 walks and 18 RBI.
 He's also stolen five bases.

 Bellinger Recent Games